haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 1,200 gp
        Sample Poisons
  Each type of poison has its own debilitating effects.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 204

 Pale Tincture (Ingested).
 A creature subjected to this poison must succeed on a DC 16 Constitution saving throw or take 3 (1d6) poison damage and become poisoned.
 The poisoned creature must repeat the saving throw every 24 hours, taking 3 (1d6) poison damage on a failed save.
 Until this poison ends, the damage the poison deals can’t be healed by any means.
 After seven successful saving throws, the effect ends and the creature can heal normally.
 Purple Worm Poison (Injury).
 This poison must be harvested from a dead or incapacitated purple worm.
 A creature subjected to this poison must make a DC 19 Constitution saving throw, taking 42 (12d6) poison damage on a failed save, or half as much damage on a successful one.